-Perhaps the greatest ballet artist of all time, Russian dancer and choreographer, Vaslav Nijinsky (1889 – 1950), was a prodigy from youth, was trained and eventually led the most promising theatre group, Ballet Russe, and sustained a vertical leap of legend.
+Perhaps the greatest ballet artist of all time, Russian dancer and choreographer Vaslav Nijinsky (March 12, 1889 – April 8, 1950) was a prodigy from youth, was trained by and eventually led the most promising theatre group, Ballet Russe, and sustained a vertical leap of legend.

 Though still flourishing in Russia, ballet had been in decline for more than half a century in Europe, and male classical dancing was all but dead as an art.
 To his audiences, Nijinsky was something utterly unforeseen, a miracle.

-Even the most coherent parts of the Diary are intense and nonsensical.
-Nijinsky uses known words, however, his syntax, his meaning, his narrative are scrambled.
+Even the most coherent parts of the Diaries are intense and nonsensical.
+Nijinsky uses known words; however, his syntax, his meaning, his narrative are scrambled.
 Rhythm without meaning.

 The Diaries are extremely difficult to read.
-Not only for the jumbled and frenzied expression but the great, intrinsic sorrow of knowing we are witnessing a man slipping free of his conscious mind.
-From Acocella’s introduction:
+Not only for the jumbled and frenzied expression but also for the great, intrinsic sorrow of knowing we are witnessing a man slipping free of his conscious mind.

 This is the most wrenching thing about the Diary.
 He knows that something extraordinary is going on in his brain, but he does not know whether this means that he is God or that he is a madman, abandoned by God.

 Mental illness is such a shrouded, isolating thing.
 It might be acceptable to say “I suffer from such and such,” but it is still impossible to actually show what that means, to act it out with an audience.
 Public display of mental illness is something many individuals—van Gogh, Stephen Fry, John Clare, myself—are at great odds to avoid.

 Even Robert Lowell, one of the most prominent American poets of the 20th century, wrote about being institutionalized for his manic depression, but he avoided why he was there or what it looked like to be manic depressive.2

 The night attendant, a B.U. sophomore,